-Active-duty military personnel and their families authorized to reside on the installation are target tenants for privatized housing.
+Active-duty military personnel and their families authorized to live on the installation are target tenants for privatized housing.

-Langley Family Housing/Hunt Military Community owns the housing and is responsible for maintaining, repairing, constructing and managing the community.
+Langley Family Housing’s Hunt Military Community owns the housing and is responsible for maintaining, repairing, constructing and managing the community.
 In addition to your option to purchase and rent housing in the local community, you now may choose to live in privatized housing by signing a tenant lease agreement with Langley Family Housing.
-For comprehensive information about the privatized housing community at Joint Base Langley-Eustis, visit the Langley Family Housing website, which provides information about the homes and amenities available in the privatized community.
+For comprehensive information about the privatized housing community at JBLE, visit the Langley Family Housing website, which provides information about the homes and amenities available in the privatized community.

-On-base housing is available to all grades; however, waiting times may vary depending on grade and type of house.
-If you are interested in living on-base, please contact the Langley Housing Management Office.
+On-base housing is available to all grades; however, waiting times may vary depending on your grade and the type of house needed.
+If you are interested in living on base, contact the Langley HMO.

 Special Needs Family Members

-For special needs families, Hunt Housing will work closely with the EFMP Coordinator to evaluate the availability of vacant homes that meet the needs of the family and to coordinate any adaptations required for the selected home of assignment.
+For special needs families, Hunt housing will work closely with the Exceptional Family Member Program coordinator to evaluate the availability of vacant homes that meet the needs of the family, and to coordinate any adaptations required for the selected home of assignment.